truenas/middleware/docs/userguide/index.rst

 Edit Jail
 ^^^^^^^^^

-Figure 13.2c shows the configuration screen that appears when you click the “Edit Jail” button for a highlighted jail's entry.
+Figure 13.2c shows the configuration screen that appears when you click the "Edit Jail" button for a highlighted jail's entry.
 This screen can also be accessed by expanding the jail's name in the tree view and clicking Edit.

 **Figure 13.2c: Jail's Edit Settings**